Installing tinyDialog on your Website in HTML

 1. Installing the script

-Copy the snippet including the script html-tag into your website's code.
-It has to be loaded on every webpage where you want to use our widget.
+It has to be included on every webpage where you want to use our widget.

-The script automatically initializes all widgets you will configure in step 2, when being loaded via script-tag.
+The script-tag automatically initializes all widgets you will configure in step 2.

 You can e-mail [email protected] if you need help with setting-up tinyDialog.